iiitv/api-digest-2021/team#14-{2}/README.md

 Topic - Health
 Deployed at := http://hackoverflow.pythonanywhere.com/
 To run this web app on your local machine first clone this repo then cd to HealthCare folder and then run command {python manage.py runserver}.After that go on localhost:8000.

 Dependencies :-

 Python 3.7

-django
+jango
 requests

 Api used are :-